-- Generate a global ranking based on a relevance of each web object to the search query and a relative authority of each web object compared to other web objects in the plurality of web objects, each web object including a web page in a corresponding website that includes a plurality of web pages;
+- Generate a global ranking based on the relevance of each web object to the search query and relative authority of each web object compared to other web objects in the plurality of web objects, each web object including a web page in a corresponding website that includes a plurality of web pages;

 - Ranking the plurality of web pages corresponding to each website based on onsite ranking criteria to generate an onsite ranking;

 - Generating a combined ranking for each web page based on a combination of the global ranking of the web object that includes the web page and the onsite ranking of the web page; and

 - Presenting web pages responsive to the search query based on the combined rankings.

 The global ranking may involve the offsite data, including signals that can be identified without reading information from the web object, such as:

 - Number of links to a page or site from other unrelated sites

 - Number of times the page or site has been selected in search results for a particular query